All Episodes

 It's Mark Simone here.

-Well, another two hours to go.
+Another two hours to go.

 Mark Simone here for Sean Hannity.

-Well, welcome back to the Sean Hannity show.
+Well, welcome back to the Sean Hannity Show.

 Mark Simone here for Sean.